lucidlayer/traceform/README.md

 ---

 ## Why Traceform?
-The Challenge of Visualizing React Components
+Instant Code-to-UI Mapping for React Development

 Have you ever stared at a complex React application wondering which specific component renders a particular part of the UI?
 Tired of searching your codebase to find where a UI element is rendered?
 Traceform eliminates this frustration by creating a direct visual connection between your code and the running application in your browser.

+Increasing React development velocity by eliminating code-to-UI mapping guesswork, Traceform provides real-time visual component tracking directly within your existing VS Code and Chrome/Edge workflow.
+Developers debugging complex UIs benefit from instant visual feedback when selecting components in their codebase, reducing context-switching between editor and browser.

 It's ideal for React developers working on large codebases, onboarding new team members, or needing to rapidly debug complex UI interactions.
 Boost your developer productivity by instantly seeing the code-to-UI link.

-## Core Functionality: Linking VS Code to Browser Highlights
+## Core Functionality: Visual Debugging Workflow Integration

 Select any React component in VS Code → See it highlighted in your browser instantly.